 THE MOORS MURDERERS

 It was in Manchester, England in 1965, when the police were called to a possible crime scene at the residence of Ian Brady and girlfriend Myra Hindley.
-What they found in the upstairs spare bedroom were the remains of 17-year-old Edward Evans, who had been cut into pieces with an axe.
+What they found in the upstairs spare bedroom was the remains of 17-year-old Edward Evans, who had been cut into pieces with an axe.

 After an investigation and search, the police found two suitcases that were full of graphic pictures and a videotape of a young 10-year-old girl, Lesley Ann Downey who had been missing for months.
 The pictures showed Leslie tied up and tortured.
 The tape-recorded the assault, and when heard at the police station, made people cry and some even vomit.